Repayment vs interest-only mortgages

 Yes, you can usually re-mortgage and switch to a repayment mortgage, as long as you meet all the lenders’ affordability criteria.

 Switching to a repayment mortgage will increase your monthly payments.
-To keep your payments affordable, you may consider extending your mortgage term but bear in mind you’ll pay more interest over the term of the mortgage if you increase the term.
+To keep your payments affordable, you may consider extending your mortgage term but bear in mind you’ll pay more interest over the mortgage term if you increase the term.

 Another option is to move part of your balance onto a repayment mortgage and leave some on your existing interest-only mortgage.